 - Gordon Ladle

 Q1.
 What is the Yongey Buddhist Center and its special relationship with Mingyur Rinpoche?

 The Yongey Buddhist Center was established as Mingyur Rinpoche’s first dharma center in 2002.
-The center’s headquarters is in Milpitas, California with branches in Flushing, New York and Sao Paulo, Brazil.
+The center’s headquarters is in Milpitas, California with branch in Flushing, New York.
 The Yongey Buddhist Center supports the activities and teachings of the Very Venerable Yongey Mingyur Rinpoche and holds regular worship services and study sessions under the Rinpoche’s guidance.

 Q2.
 Where is the Pal Karma Dorje Dzinpa Ling retreat land?

 The Pal Karma Dorje Dzinpa Ling retreat land is located in Northern California near the town of Willits in Mendocino County.
 The private retreat site is on 160 acres of mountain forest land in a secluded scenic location.